-- 1. Align the POWER/Function Switch with REC. - 2.
-Press MENU.
-If the basic menu appears, press DISP to switch to the advanced menu. - Select "Functions 1" → "White Balance" → "Manual". - "Functions 1" appears on the advanced menu only.
+- 1. Slide the Function Switch to REC. - 2.
+Press MENU. - Select "Functions 1" → "White Balance" → "Manual". - "Functions 1" appears on the advanced menu only.

-- Keeping the camera pointed at the white sheet of paper, press DISP to make the manual white balance settings. - Pressing SET at this time returns the camera to the white balance setting that was obtained the last time you performed this manual white balance procedure. - The manual white balance procedure stops automatically when it is complete. - If the manual white balance procedure does not end automatically, press SET to interrupt it. - After the camera finishes making the white balance setting, it returns to the screen in step 3 above.
+- Keeping the camera pointed at the white sheet of paper, press DISP to make the manual white balance settings. - Pressing the shutter button at this time returns the camera to the white balance setting that was obtained the last time you performed this manual white balance procedure. - The manual white balance procedure stops automatically when it is done. - If the manual white balance procedure does not end automatically, press the shutter button to interrupt it. - After the camera finishes making the white balance setting, it returns to the screen in step 3 above.
 Select "Exit" to exit the manual white balance procedure.

-White balance is automatically set to "Daylight" whenever you enter the Night Scene Mode.
+White balance is automatically set to "Day Light" whenever you enter the Night Scene Mode.
 You can leave this as it is or change it using the above procedure.